SEO keyword strategy: A guide to success

 Select content type

-For example, if the keyword contains “how,” the content type you will create is a how-to article to best match the intent.
+The content type you choose should be informed by the primary keyword you are building that content around.
+For example, if the keyword contains "how," the content type you should create is a "how-to" article in order to best match the search intent.

 Select "how-to article" from the Content-Type column.

-If the content type isn’t so obvious, copy and paste the keyword into Google and look for the most frequent type of content in the SERP.
+If the content type isn't so obvious, copy and paste the intended primary keyword into Google and look for the most frequent type of content in the SERP.

 You can, of course, do this within Frase after creating a document by selecting Optimize -> SERP Scores.